ytakefuji/score-covid-19-policy/README.md

 https://doi.org/10.1016/j.jiph.2021.09.010

-scorecovid has been downloaded by 7066 users worldwide as of Oct.16 2021.
+scorecovid has been downloaded by 7180 users worldwide.

 You may create a file called countries for scoring individual policies of countries.